ACCESS-NRI/access-om3-configs/documentation/docs/pages/Detailedpananinstructions.md

 !#override DEBUG = True
 ```

-Finally, I updated the `nuopc.runconfig` to have an updated `PELAYOUT_attributes::` section based on what Minghang has been working on.
-Since that has more processors going to ocean than current CPUs, I also increased the number of CPUs to 2016 (a multiple of 48) **but this choice was arbirary and I don't know what to choose**.
+Finally,  `nuopc.runconfig`  `PELAYOUT_attributes::` are updated with optimisation experinment layout.

+Since that has more processors going to ocean than current CPUs, increase thw number of CPUs to 2016 (a multiple of 48 but otherwise the number choice was somewhat arbitrary).

-To run for a shorter time (since it is expensive) I changed `nuopc.runconfig` `CLOCK_attributes` section to have `nmonths`. `ndays` probably works too.
-Killing the job early still allowed me to look at output netcdf files.
+Change `nuopc.runconfig` `CLOCK_attributes` section to have `nmonths` as the model runs slower than the global models.

 ```
 restart_n = 1